zoeludena/SeeRiseWebsite/index.md

 ### Predicted Sea Level Rise

 For this paper, we compare our median predictions to the expected sea level rise under SSP 245.
-According to [NASA projections](https://sealevel.nasa.gov/ipcc-ar6-sea-level-projection-tool?type=global), the expected cumulative rise in sea level under SSP 245 between 2015 and 2100 will be 536.4 mm (± about 158 mm for the 66% confidence interval) ---about the width a large pizza box.
+According to [NASA projections](https://sealevel.nasa.gov/ipcc-ar6-sea-level-projection-tool?type=global), the expected cumulative rise in sea level under SSP 245 between 2015 and 2100 will be 536.4 mm (± about 158 mm for the 66% confidence interval)---about the width a large pizza box.

-Since our sea level rise model requires a trajectory of TAS, thus a trajectory of CO2 concentrations for predicting TAS using the emulators, we took the 2100 CO2 concentration under SSP 245, around 4520 Gigatons, to linearly interpolate the trajectory from 2015 to 2100.
+Since our sea level rise model requires a trajectory of TAS, thus a trajectory of $\text{CO}_2$ concentrations for predicting TAS using the emulators, we took the 2100 $\text{CO}_2$ concentration under SSP 245, around 4520 Gigatons, to linearly interpolate the trajectory from 2015 to 2100.

 **Prediction Error Comparison**